 With appropriate care, most infants survive for many years.
 The usual causes of death are recurring pneumonia and progressive loss of renal function.
 Treatment includes nursing care to prevent skin ulcerations, prompt treatment of urinary and respiratory infections, and regular evaluations to identify obstructive uropathy early.

-Hemorrhage in or around the brain can occur in any neonate but is particularly common in those born prematurely; about 20% of premature infants < 1500 g have intracranial hemorrhage.
-Hypoxia-ischemia, variations in BP, and pressures exerted on the head during labor are major causes.
-The presence of the germinal matrix (a mass of embryonic cells lying over the caudate nucleus on the lateral wall of the lateral ventricles and present only in the fetus) makes hemorrhage more likely.
+Hemorrhage in or around the brain can occur in any neonate but is particularly common among those born prematurely; about 15 to 25% of premature infants < 1500 g have intracranial hemorrhage.
+Hypoxia-ischemia, variations in BP, hypoperfusion with reperfusion, and pressures exerted on the head during labor are major causes.
+The presence of the germinal matrix (a mass of embryonic cells lying over the caudate nucleus on the lateral wall of the lateral ventricles that is vulnerable to hemorrhage) makes hemorrhage more likely.
 Risk also is increased by hematologic disorders (eg, vitamin K deficiency, hemophilia, disseminated intravascular coagulation).

 Hemorrhage can occur in several CNS spaces.
 Small hemorrhages in the subarachnoid space, falx, and tentorium are frequent incidental findings at autopsy of neonates that have died from non-CNS causes.
 Larger hemorrhages in the subarachnoid or subdural space, brain parenchyma, or ventricles are less common but more serious.

 Midclavicular fracture, the most common fracture during birth, occurs with shoulder dystocia and with normal, nontraumatic deliveries.
-Initially, the neonate is irritable and does not move the arm on the involved side either spontaneously or when the Moro reflex is elicited.
+Initially, the neonate is sometimes irritable and may not move the arm on the involved side either spontaneously or when the Moro reflex is elicited.
 Most clavicular fractures are greenstick and heal rapidly and uneventfully.
 A large callus forms at the fracture site within a week, and remodeling is completed within a month.
-Treatment consists of making a sling by pinning the shirt sleeve of the involved side to the opposite side of the infant's shirt.
+Treatment consists of immobilizing the arm for 14 days by pinning the shirt sleeve of the involved side to the opposite side of the infant's shirt.